concord-consortium/lab/readme.md

 In addition we can create the Java resources to run the invisible Java applet needed for communicating with Vernier GoIO probware in the browser however the Java resources for communicating with the Vernier GoIO Probeware need to be digitally signed.

+##### Running the Classic Java Molecular Workbench and Energy2D as Applications

+After building the Java resources the Java applications Molecular Workbench and Energy2D can be run as applications from the command line:

+1. Molecular Workbench

+        bin/mw

+2. Energy2D

+        bin/energy2d

 ##### Java Code-Signing Certificate and Keystore